Evenalm/Snake/README.md

    1. In CleanAll.bat replace folder path VSDEVDIR with your path

 ## Run and bould
-Run batch script BuildAll
+Run batch script: BuildAll.bat

-Run Batch script PlayGame
+Run Batch script: PlayGame.bat

 Should look like this when done correctly: